fscelliott/bekindtoyourspine/_pages/logistics.md

 title: "What to expect"
 ---

-I teach out of my in-home studio in the foothills area of Albuquerque, New Mexico.
+I teach out of my in-home studio in the Northeast Heights foothills area of Albuquerque, New Mexico.
 See the following logistics so you know what to expect during an Alexander Technique lesson.

 ![teaching studio](/assets/images/studio.jpg)